-- That the request from Southgate's Mayor John Woodbury, be included in the MZO zoning order for the Ministry of Transportation to permit a roadway traffic accesses onto Provincial Highway #10 from the Dundalk Northeast property and the Dundalk Southeast property (see Schedule "D" Concept Plans) as part of the Order. - 2.
+- 1. That the request from Southgate's Mayor John Woodbury, be included in the MZO zoning order for the Ministry of Transportation to permit a roadway traffic access onto Provincial Highway #10 from any Flato Northeast property (see Schedule "D" Concept Plan) as an Order. - 2.
 That the MZO include Flexible Zoning to adjust the development mix of commercial, industrial and residential mixed uses to allow decisions by the "Township" to allocate property for the purpose of Public Service Permitted Facility Uses for the locating future public school, providing utility servicing, recreation facilities, park lands and walking trails for community uses. - 3.
 That the MZO will place the lands identified into the urban development boundary settlement area of Dundalk. - 4.
-That the MZO reflect County OP policies related to minimum density provisions, mixed-use housing, natural heritage policies (i.e. requirement for EIS's), natural hazard policies (i.e. staying out of natural hazard areas), etc. - 5.
-That the MZO require consultation with the Township and the community to establish the mixed residential housing development needed, to include affordable and attainable and mix use intensification housing options, including rental housing stock. - 6.
-That the MZO require the Developer to execute this Southgate MZO Development Agreement with the Township. - 7.
-That the MZO require all development to be reviewed by and acquire Conservation Authority Approval/Permitting and the Sources Water Protection Official review to ensure protection and security of the present Community's Wellhead Protection Zones are protected and future sites are considered. - 8.
+That the MZO reflect County OP policies related to minimum density provisions, mixed-use housing, natural heritage policies (i.e. requirement for EIS's), natural hazard policies (i.e. staying out of natural hazard areas), etc. - That the MZO require consultation with the Township and the community to establish the mixed residential housing development needed, to include affordable and attainable and mix use intensification housing options, including rental housing stock. - 6.
+That the MZO require the Developer to execute a Development Agreement with the Township. - 7.
+That the MZO require all development to be reviewed by the Sources Water Protection Official and ensure protection and security of the present Community's Wellhead Protection Zones are protected and future sites are considered. - 8.
 That the MZO establish Permitted Uses. - 9.
 That the MZO establish Zoning requirements in each of the commercial, industrial, public institutional and residential areas. - 10.
 That the MZO include site criteria for new replacement and future school sites.

-DEVELOPMENT AGREEMENT CONDITIONS FOLLOWING THE MINISTER"S ZONING ORDER
+DEVELOPMENT AGREEMENT CONDITIONS FOLLOWING THE MINISTER'S ZONING ORDER